SchahinRohani/awesome-hcloud/README.md

 - [terraform-kubernetes-hcloud-controller-manager](https://github.com/colinwilson/terraform-kubernetes-hcloud-controller-manager) — A simple module to provision the Hetzner Cloud Controller Manager (With Network & Load Balancer Support) inside a Kubernetes cluster running on Hetzner Cloud.
 See the variables file for the available configuration options.
 Please note that this module requires Kubernetes 1.16 or newer.
 - [terraform-provider-hetznerdns](https://github.com/germanbrew/terraform-provider-hetznerdns) — A Terraform provider that helps you automate management of DNS zones and records at Hetzner DNS.
 - [ui-driver-hetzner](https://github.com/mxschmitt/ui-driver-hetzner) — Rancher UI driver for the Hetzner Cloud docker-machine-driver
+- [Pulumi Hcloud Provider](https://www.pulumi.com/registry/packages/hcloud/) —  A Pulumi Provider for setting up your infrastructure on hcloud with Pulumi

 ## License